dganesan/mhealth-course/chapter1-noise/ch1-timedomainfiltering.md

 ### Moving Average Smoothing

 One common technique to smooth signals is to perform a moving average.
 Lets try use an example to illustrate this approach.
-Figure 1 shows a noisy accelerometer signal, and let us try to apply a moving average smoothing to this signal.
+Lets say we have a noisy accelerometer signal, and let us try to apply a moving average smoothing to this signal.
 We are going to replace each sample by the average of the current sample, the sample before it, and the sample after it.

 More precisely, let us represent the input accelerometer signal as follows: